 For a working knife it is important to have a handle that is durable, resistant to water and oils, won’t shrink, warp or crack with temperature and humidity changes, and also looks great.
 For this reason G10, Micarta and stabilised wood are very popular.
 Synthetic handle material like G10 and Micarta, Stabilized timbers and some natural timbers all produce toxic dust when cut, ground and sanded.
-Seek expert advice and put systems in place to managing this dust prior to starting work.
+Seek expert advice and put systems in place for managing this dust prior to starting work.

-Handle for knife
+Handle for Knife

 G10 is a fiberglass based laminate.
 Layers of fiberglass cloth are soaked in resin and are baked and compressed.
 The resulting material is very strong, hard and lightweight.
 Surface texture is added in the form of checkering.
 G-10 is an ideal material for tactical folders because of its ruggedness and lightweight.
 It is available in all different colours for you knife handle.